dchacke/no_limits/README.md

 # NoLimits

 An active record extension.
 This gem makes has_many associations with limits and has_one associations prettier.

-For example:

-Instead of the verbose

-    has_many :associations, limit: 3

-you can simply write

-    has 3, :assocations

-You can append any options as normally, like

-    has 3, :assocations, dependent: :destroy

 ## Installation